 - They felt a sense of achievement, especially if they had delivered a successful presentation.

-- The opportunity to compare their professional experience with that of other ELT professionals working elsewhere (particularly when these comparisons were favourable) seemed to enhance the teachers’ sense of self-worth.
+- They had an enhanced sense of self-worth, because they had the opportunity to compare their professional experience with that of other ELT professionals working elsewhere.

 - Teachers became more aware of their own potential.